When someone in your life claims to have changed and promises to stop behaving badly, have they truly changed or are they just pretending?

 It made me change my behavior because I no longer wanted to control her, I just wanted to heal.
 I realized that I was unhealthy for her.
 That was a true realization… that was a true change.

 When somebody you’re with mistreats you, and they realize that their mistreatment is very unhealthy behavior, they’re likely to take a step back and go, “Whoa!
 What am I doing?
 This is awful.”
 And “I’m so sorry, I don’t ever want to do that to you, I feel so bad.
 I need to look inward.
 I need to figure this out.
 I need help.”

 This is the kind of response that really starts to point to genuine and long lasting change.

-- It appears that they’ve stopped the behavior like they’ve turned off a light switch.
-And the behavior only seemed to have changed due to a threat of accountability, like threatening to leave or threatening a loss to them of some sort.
+- It appears that they’ve stopped the behavior, like they’ve turned off a light switch.
+And the behavior only seemed to have changed due to a threat of accountability, like you threatening to leave or threatening a loss to them of some sort.

 - When they apologize (which they probably will) their apologies don’t seem to include an empathetic connection to what you went through.

 They may say things like, “I’m sorry for what I did, ” but nothing along the lines of, “I realize that my behavior was awful, I realize this now.
 And I’m so sorry that I’ve been acting this way.
 I feel so bad.”

 Now even that can be faked.
 Even that response might not be a genuine comment.
 But when you put all these things together, like the other things I mentioned, then you’ll be able to tell if the change is real or not especially if you get the sense of them stepping back out of themselves.